usnistgov/OSCAL/source/includes/schema/_profileXML.md

 </import>
 ```

-This can also be done implicitly (with the same outcome) like this:
+The second example shows this can also be done implicitly (with the same outcome):

 ```
 <import href="canonical-catalog-oscal.xml"/>
 ```

-However, these two examples are not the same as the following, since `with-subcontrols` is assumed to be "no" unless stated to be "yes".
+However, these two examples are not the same as the third example, since `with-subcontrols` is assumed to be "no" unless stated to be "yes".

 ```
 <import href="canonical-catalog-oscal.xml">